Gross rental income can be broken down as follows:

 Gross rental income

-The Fund, predominantly consisting of residential investment property, leases its property investments in the form of non-cancellable operating leases.
-The nature of the (theoretical) rent has an indefinite duration because there are no fixed rental contract periods.
+The Fund, predominantly consisting of residential investment property, leases its property investments in the form of contracts with indefinite duration.
+The nature of the (theoretical) rent has an indefinite duration because there are no fixed rental contract periods and tenancy is in the bases only ended by the tenant.
+The impact of COVID-19 is noticeable in declining demand for these units from for instance expats.